eerotal/depswarm/README.md

 ### CI/CD pipeline

-*depstack* uses GitHub Actions for its CI/CD pipeline.
+*depswarm* uses GitHub Actions for its CI/CD pipeline.
 Currently the pipeline automatically lints all commits with *pylint* and *pycodestyle*.

 ## License

-*depstack* is licensed under the BSD 3-clause license.
+*depswarm* is licensed under the BSD 3-clause license.
 See the file `LICENSE` in this repository for more details.

 Copyright Eero Talus 2021